OpenIxia/gcp-cloudlens/DEPLOY.md

 ## Workflow

-The workflow for getting started with CloudLens Manager is as follows:
+The workflow for getting started with CloudLens Visibility Platform on GCP is as follows:

-1. Deploy CloudLens Manager
+1. Deploy CloudLens Manager as a GCP Compute instance

 2. Log in to CloudLens Manager as an Operational user

-3. In CloudLens Manager, create a project.
+3. In CloudLens Manager, create a project

-4. On the project page, launch the instances that you want to monitor (tapped VMs) or use for monitoring and analysis (tool-hosting VMs).
+4. Deploy Google CloudLens Collector instances and configure GCP Packet Mirroring sessions for workloads you want to monitor (tapped VMs)

+5. Launch CloudLens agents on compute instances you want to use for monitoring and analysis (tool-hosting VMs) to forward mirrored traffic via encrypted tunnel.
+If your tool doesn’t support CloudLens agent deployment, use one of the CloudLens tunneling options to send mirrored traffic to tool-hosting VMs without additional encryption
-5. On the project page, define groups for the instances (tap groups for the tapped VMs, tool groups for the tool-hosting VMs).

-6. Connect the instance and tool groups to each other.

-7. Configure the connection for the type of traffic you want to send (the connection properties).
+6. On the project page, define groups for the instances: instance groups for the tapped VMs, monitoring tool groups for the tool-hosting VMs.
+Connect the instance and monitoring tool groups to each other to create a monitoring policy.
+Configure the connection for the type of traffic you want to send (the connection properties)

 ## Deploying CloudLens Manager